SFPC/sfpc.github.io/digitallove-spring2020.md

 No prior coding experience is necessary, as this class is oriented towards new programmers.
 We are committed to co-creating with participants an anti-racist, anti-sexist, and environmentally conscious theory of computation.
 The code of conduct will be co-written by and upheld by all participants.
 SFPC is a school organized by people who are committed to making space for people who exist at the intersections of oppressed identities, including but not limited to those who are queer, trans, people of color, disabled, Deaf, or hard of hearing.
 The pedagogy of this class draws on the lead teacher Melanie Hoff’s experience as a programmer, artist, and organizer of Code Societies, a three week intensive event at the School for Poetic Computation.
 In Code Societies,  we engage with code and the ways code acts on our bodies and networks, equally as subject and as medium.
 Code Societies and Digital Love Languages approach learning a technical thing as inseparable from learning a social history of that thing.

-Let us gather for the creation of placemaking on the internet where connection and solidarity are valued and supported!
+Let's gather for the creation of placemaking on the internet where sweetness and solidarity are valued and supported.

 # Syllabus